HK-Sobolev space $W{S^{k,p}}$ on $\mathbb{R}^\infty$ and Bessel Potential: Abstract

 \section{Abstract}

-Our goal in this article is to construct Sobolev-Kuelbs-Steadman spaces on $\R^\infty$ which contains Sobolev spaces as dense embedding.
-We discuss that the sequence of weak solution of Sobolev spaces are convergence strongly in Sobolev-Kuelbs-Steadman space.
-Also, we obtain that the Sobolev space through Bessel Potential is densely contained in Sobolev-Kuelbs-Steadman spaces.
-Finally we find sufficient condition for the solvability of the divergence equation $\nabla.F= f,$ for $f$ is an element of the subspace $K{S^p}[\R_I^n]$ and $n \in \N$, in the Sobolev-Kuelbs-Steadman space $WS^{k,p}[\R_I^n] $ with the help of Fourier transformation.\\ { {\bf{Keywords and phrases:}}} Sobolov space; Continuous embedding; Dense; Kuelbs-Steadman space.\\ AMS Subject Classification No(2020): 26A39, 46B25, 46E35, 46E39, 46F25.
+Our goal in this article is to construct HK-Sobolev spaces on $\R^\infty$ which contains Sobolev spaces as dense embedding.
+We show that weakly convergent sequences in Sobolev spaces are strongly convergent in HK-Sobolev spaces.
+Also, we obtain that the Sobolev space through Bessel potential is densely contained in HK-Sobolev spaces.
+Finally we find sufficient conditions for the solvability of the divergence equation $\nabla\cdot F= f,$ when $f$ is an element of the subspace $K{S^p}[\R_I^n]$ of the HK-Sobolev space $WS^{k,p}[\R_I^n] $ with the help of the Fourier transformation.\\ { {\bf{Keywords and phrases:}}} Sobolev space; continuous embedding; Kuelbs-Steadman space.\\ AMS Subject Classification No(2020): 26A39, 46B25, 46E35, 46E39, 46F25.